Wang Zhi (pirate): King of Hui: The wokou pirate lord

 Wang Zhi soon re-established himself on the Gotō Islands and Hirado, where he had previously set footholds with the connivance of the local daimyō.
 There Wang Zhi called himself the King of Hui (徽王), dressed himself in royal colours, and surrounded himself with standard-bearers.
 It was said that in Hirado, Wang Zhi had up to 2,000 workers and owned hundreds of ships.
-Wang Zhi's influence in Japan grew beyond his bases on the Gotō Islands and Hirado as he established contact with hegemons like the Ōtomo clan of Bungo and the Ōuchi clan of Yamaguchi, and his associates were embedded in the court of the Satsuma clan of Kagoshima.
+Wang Zhi's influence in Japan grew beyond his bases on the Gotō Islands and Hirado as he established contact with hegemons like the Ōtomo clan of Bungo and the Ōuchi clan of Yamaguchi, and his associates were embedded in the court of the Shimazu clan of Kagoshima.

 Gathering desperados from all over Japan and mixing them into his predominantly Chinese bands, Wang Zhi sent out pirate fleets to raid the coast of the Chinese mainland from his island bases.
 The pirates were called wokou ("Japanese pirates") and the raids become known as the Jiajing wokou raids.
 The wokou attacks started as swift raids on coastal settlements to obtain provisions and goods for trade, then returned to their ships and left.
 Eventually, the situation escalated to the point where a pirate raid could number hundreds of ships, defeat garrisons, and besiege county seats.
 Coastal cities from Korea to Guangdong were affected, and even the relatively inland secondary Ming capital Nanjing was threatened.
 Wang Zhi might have hoped that by such a show of force the Ming government could be intimidated to legalize private overseas trade, while he always maintained that he never led a raid in person.
 Be that as it may, the Ming government considered Wang Zhi as the ringleader ultimately responsible for the devastation on the coast, and the Jiajing Emperor ordered for Wang Zhi's capture, dead or alive.